Cholula (Mesoamerican site): History

 Cholula reached its maximum size and population during the Postclassic period.
 It covered 10 square kilometers and had a population of thirty to fifty thousand.
 During this period, ethnic changes divide the historical sequence into two phases: the Tlachihualtepetl and Cholollan phases.
 The Tlachihualtepetl phase (CE 700–1200) is named after the city of the Great Pyramid as it was recorded in the Historia Tolteca-Chichimeca ethnohistoric source.
-During this phase according to the ethnohistoric accounts, Cholula was taken over by the Gulf Coast group known as the Olmec-Xicallanca, who made it their capital.
+During this phase according to the ethnohistoric accounts, Cholula was taken over by the Gulf Coast group known as the Olmeca-Xicallanca, who made it their capital.
 From there, they controlled the high plateau of Puebla and Tlaxcala.
 Under this group, the potters of Cholula began to develop the fine polychrome wares that were to become the most popular vessels in all of ancient Mexico.
+The Olmeca-Xicallanca also established a dual rulership consisting of the Aquiach (elder of the above) and Tlalchiach (elder of the ground), which would persist until the Spanish conquest.

 In CE 1200, ethnic Tolteca-Chichimeca conquered Cholula.
 At this point, the Patio of the Altars was destroyed and the ceremonial center (with the "new" Pyramid of Quetzalcoatl) was moved to the present zócalo (main plaza) of Cholula.
 Polychrome pottery from this phase used distinctive design configurations but was derived from earlier styles.
 The "laca" pottery also dates to this period.
+The Tolteca-Chichimeca practiced the cults of Quetzalcoatl and Tezcatlipoca, and were divided into a number of calpulli.
+At some point, a group called the Colomochca arrived to Cholula from the Mixteca.
+The new rulers were said to have travelled to Colhuatepec Chicomoztoc, where they recruited seven groups of Chichimec to aid them against the Xochimilca and Ayapaneca, allies of the defeated Olmec.
+These Chichimec groups included the progenitors of Totimehuacan, Cuautinchán, Tepeaca, Tlaxcala and Huejotzingo.

-During this entire period, Cholula remained a regional center of importance, enough so that, at the time of the fall of the Aztec Triple Alliance, Aztec princes were still formally anointed by a Cholulan priest.
+During this entire period, Cholula remained a regional center of importance, in both religion (through the cult of Quetzalcoatl) and commerce.
+As a consequence, at the time of the fall of the Aztec Triple Alliance, Aztec princes were still formally anointed by a Cholulan priest.
 Sometime between 1200 and 1517, Cholula was conquered by the neighboring city-state of Tlaxcala, therefore comprising one of three cities within the emergent Tlaxcala Triple Alliance.